-(g) Inventories
+(h) Inventories

 Inventories are measured at the lower of cost and net realizable value.
-The cost of inventories is calculated using the weighted-average-cost principle, and includes expenditure incurred in acquiring the inventories, production or conversion costs, and other costs incurred in bringing them to their present location and condition.
+The cost of inventories is calculated using the weighted average method, and includes expenditure incurred in acquiring the inventories, production or conversion costs, and other costs incurred in bringing them to their present location and condition.
 In the case of manufactured inventories and work in progress, cost includes an appropriate share of production overheads based on normal operating capacity.